Skip to content

 In this instance, however, no penalty tax applies because you notified us properly.

-After settlement, you don’t move in to your property, but lease it out instead.
+After settlement, you don’t move into your property, but lease it out instead.
 You do not notify us and provide misleading information during our investigation.

 You will have to repay the concession in full.
 You will also have to pay unpaid tax interest because you received a benefit that you were not entitled to.
 Penalty tax of up to 90% will also apply because you didn’t notify us of your breach, didn’t cooperate and tried to stop us from understanding your liability.